Date of Visits: July 7, 2015, March 28 & April 1, 2021

 - Delicate Arch Sunrise – We chose to visit the park’s most iconic arch at sunrise, when there were no crowds.
 A 3-mile round-trip hike up open slickrock leads to an overview of the arch and basin below it.
 Arriving for sunrise in the summer means beginning the hike in total darkness.

 - Devil’s Garden Trail – Popular trail that leads to a high concentration of arches, including Tunnel, Pine Tree, Landscape, Partition and Navajo.
-We went as far as Navajo, but continuing leads to another collection of arches further North.
+The “Primitive Loop” part of the trail leads to Double O Arch,

 - The Windows – Short, easy trails lead from a central parking area to some enormous arches.
 Double Arch was our favorite formation in the park.